PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:16:54
+Last updated: 2024-04-02 11:18:09
-Random Quote: Wisdom alone is the science of other sciences. - Plato
+Random Quote: Your attitude, not your aptitude, will determine your altitude. - Zig Ziglar